beetbox/beets/docs/plugins/index.rst

 * :doc:`metasync`: Fetch metadata from local or remote sources
 * :doc:`mpdstats`: Connect to `MPD`_ and update the beets library with play statistics (last_played, play_count, skip_count, rating).
+* :doc:`parentwork`: Fetch work titles and works they are part of.
 * :doc:`replaygain`: Calculate volume normalization for players that support it.
 * :doc:`scrub`: Clean extraneous metadata from music files.
 * :doc:`zero`: Nullify fields by pattern or unconditionally.